DOAJ/doaj/static_content/_apply/content/guide.md

 ## Updating your journal record

-To update the information that we hold about your journal, you should:
+For journals which are accepted into DOAJ, it is important that the information we hold about them is up to date.

-- log into your account
-- click 'Publisher' under 'My account' to go to your Publisher dashboard
-- go to the My journals tab
-- click the black 'Update' button next to the journal you wish to update
+You can update that information by logging into your account and going to your '[Publisher dashboard](/publisher/)'.
+Under 'My journals' is a list of all the journals connected to your account.
+Use the black 'Update' button, next to each journal record, to submit and update to us.

-A 'Journal update request form' will open with the current answers prefilled.
-Change those questions which need to be updated.
-If you haven't updated your record since before November 2020 when we updated our application form, we suggest that you do a thorough review and update of every answer.
+A 'Journal update request form' will open with the current answers pre-filled.
+Change any answers which need to be updated.
+If you haven't updated the journal since before November 2020, when we revised the form, we suggest that you review every answer.
+Some questions will be unanswered as those were added in November 2020.

-When you are happy that all answers are correct, submit the update to us.
+Once all the answers are answered and correct, submit the update to us.

-Updates are processed within six weeks of submission.
+Updates are reviewed by the DOAJ Editorial team for accuracy and we aim to process them within six weeks of submission.

 ---